Workshop Summary

 Physical Activity Level

-This workshop requires moderate physical activity: we will drive to a few general photography locations within Palisades-Kepler State Park, but will then walk to access the exact area at which we’ll shoot.
-Participants should be in good enough physical condition to be able to walk carrying their own photographic equipment for up to 200 yards or so at a time, in uneven terrain.
+This workshop requires moderate physical activity: we will drive to a few general photography locations within Dolliver Memorial State Park, but will then hike to access the specific areas at which we’ll shoot.
+Participants should be in good enough physical condition to be able to walk and hike distances of several hundred meters carrying their own photographic equipment, in uneven terrain.

 Location

-Palisades-Kepler State Park, near Mount Vernon, Iowa.
-This beautiful location is 12 miles East of Cedar Rapids on Highway 30, and just 4 miles from the quaint college town of Mount Vernon.
-Both towns have hotels.
-The Eastern Iowa Airport is nearby.
-Palisades-Kepler is a 2-hour drive from Des Moines.
+Dolliver Memorial State Park, near Lehigh, Iowa.
+This beautiful location is 10 miles South of Fort Dodge, and just 3 miles from the small town of Lehigh.
+Nearest hotels and airport are in Fort Dodge.
+The location is a scenic 90-minute drive from Des Moines.

 Exact meeting location, maps, and details, will be emailed to registrants prior to the workshop.
 Additionally, a liability waiver will be sent to all participants at registration – a signed returned liability form will be required from each participant prior to the workshop.